SimBil91/coffee-bot/README.md

 # coffee-bot
 ROS integration for the 3D printed eezybot MK2.

-In order to print your own eezybot robot arm, please visit: http://www.eezyrobots.it/eba_mk2.html
+I. In order to print your own eezybot robot arm, please visit: http://www.eezyrobots.it/eba_mk2.html

+II.
 Afterwards, grab an Arduino Uno and flash the eezybot_ros_driver onto it.

 The 4 servos should be connected to pins
 *x-axis:(9);